 The Goldstrike mine is an active gold mine located in Northeastern Nevada.
 It has 1,379 employees and is managed by the giant of the mining industry Barrick Goldstrike Mines.
 This deposit is divided into three different mines: the large open-pit mine Betze-Post and the two underground mines Meikle and Rodeo.
 The mine uses some very large gold mining equipment that small miners can’t operate.

 7. Yanacocha mine

 Located in Northern Pery, the Yanacocha mine is considered the second largest gold mine in the world.
-The open pit has 251-square kilometer.
-The mine is run by the Newmont Mining Corporation, the world’s second largest gold mining company.
+The open-pit has 251-square kilometers.
+The mine is run by the Newmont Mining Corporation, the world’s second-largest gold mining company.
 Newmont is the major shareholder together with Buenaventura, a Peruvian company.

 8. Cannington mine

-This underground mine located in north-west Queensland, Australia, discovered by Broken Hill Proprietary Company (BHP) in 1990.
+This underground mine located in northwest Queensland, Australia, was discovered by Broken Hill Proprietary Company (BHP) in 1990.
 The Cannington mine produces silver and lead.

 9. Kiruna mine

 The Kiruna mine, located in Lapland, is the largest and most modern underground iron ore mine in the world, managed by the Swedish mining company Luossavaara-Kiirunavaara AB.
 The Kiruna mine, with its underground jaw crusher, has an ore body 2.5 miles long, 260 ft to 390 ft thick and reaching a depth of up to 1.2 miles.